CMA-ES/libcmaes/README.md

 - [gflags](https://code.google.com/p/gflags/) for command line parsing.

 Implementation:
 The library makes use of C++ policy design for modularity, performance and putting the maximum burden onto the compile-time checks.
-The implementation closely follows the algorithm described in (2).
+The implementation closely follows the algorithms described in (2) and (6).

 ### Authors
 libcmaes is designed and implemented by Emmanuel Benazera on behalf of INRIA Saclay / Research group TAO / LAL Appstats.